BREAST & CERVICAL CANCER

 Through our Gujarat Breast and Cervical Cancer Screening Project, we educate rural Indian women about breast and cervical cancer and provide screening through rural community health centers to save lives.

-Engage rural Indian women through educating them on how breast and cervical cancer can affect their lives and how screening can improve their health and quality of life.
+Engage rural Indian women by educating them on how breast and cervical cancer can affect their lives and how screening can improve their health and quality of life.

 Train village health workers to counsel and screen women for breast and cervical cancer.